One Hundred and Sixth Amendment of the Constitution of India

 The Constitution (One Hundred and Sixth Amendment) Act, popularly known as the Women's Reservation Bill, 2023 (ISO 15919: Nārī Śakti Vandan Adhiniyam), was introduced in Lok Sabha on 19 September 2023 during the special session of Parliament.
-This legislation seeks to allocate 33 percent of the seats in the directly elected Lok Sabha, State legislative assemblies and Delhi legislative assembly (Note: A specific provision of the bill includes women reservation in Delhi, despite it not being an Indian State as per the Constitution.) for women.
+This legislation seeks to allocate 33 percent of the seats in the directly elected Lok Sabha, State legislative assemblies, Delhi Legislative Assembly, Puducherry Legislative Assembly and Jammu and Kashmir Legislative Assembly (Note: A specific provision of the bill includes women reservation in Delhi, Puducherry and Jammu & Kashmir, despite not being an Indian State as per the Constitution.) for women.

 The bill is the possible culmination of a legislative debate that had been ongoing for 27 years, including the lapsed Women's Reservation Bill (2010), due to the lack of consensus among political parties.
 The bill was the first that was considered in the new parliament building.
 On 20 September 2023, Lok Sabha passed the bill with 454 votes in favour and two against.
 The Rajya Sabha passed the bill unanimously with 214 votes in favour and none against, on 21 September 2023.
 President Droupadi Murmu signed the bill on 28 September 2023, and the gazette notification was also published the same day, which made it clear that the reservation will come into force soon after the first delimitation (frozen until 2026).

-History of women reservation bill
+On 16 April 2026, the Central Ministry of Law and Justice issued a gazette notification bringing the Act into force.
+However, the 33% reservation itself remains inoperative pending the first census taken after that date and a subsequent delimitation exercise (see Implementation).

-On 9 December 1946, the inaugural session of the Constituent Assembly of India was convened at the Constitution Hall, presently the Central Hall of the Old Parliament House.
-Notably, Sarojini Naidu was the only woman in the entire gathering, sitting in the first row of attendees facing the presidential dais.
-The matter of quota for women was previously deliberated upon in the years 1996, 1997, and 1998; however, it was unable to be pursued further due to the dissolution of Lok Sabha's or the absence of consensus among political parties.
-In recent decades, there has been growing apprehension regarding the underrepresentation of women in legislative bodies, despite their constituting more than half of the global population.
-This democratic deficiency poses a significant hindrance to the attainment of rapid economic development.
-Consequently, it becomes increasingly imperative to accord utmost importance to this issue, aiming to fortify a political decision-making process that is participatory, responsive, inclusive, equitable, and accountable.
-The implementation of the Women's Reservation Bill, also known as the Constitution 108th Amendment Bill of 2008, is imperative for contemporary Indian society.
+History

-This legislation has encountered six unsuccessful attempts to get cleared since its initial introduction in 1996.
-Former Chief Minister of Uttar Pradesh, Mulayam Singh Yadav in 2010 had suggested the Women Reservation Bill should not be enacted due to its potential implication of encouraging male parliamentarians to engage in wolf-whistling towards their female colleagues.
+The demand for legislative gender quotas in India emerged during the Constituent Assembly debates in 1946, but was not adopted at the time.
+The first formal bill was introduced in 1996 as the 81st Constitutional Amendment Bill during the United Front government of H. D. Deve Gowda.
+Subsequent versions were introduced in 1998, 1999, and 2008.
+The 2008 version, designated the 108th Amendment Bill, passed the Rajya Sabha in 2010 but lapsed in 2014 without Lok Sabha approval.
+The 2023 iteration succeeded due to a shifted political consensus and the ruling coalition's parliamentary majority.